 3. Understand your income

-Everyone knows how much they make every month and this is the complete opposite about understanding your expenses.
+Everyone knows how much they make every month and this is the complete opposite of understanding your expenses.
 Most people have complete knowledge of how much they earn monthly but have less knowledge of how much they spend.

 The point here is to figure out your complete expenses and subtract that from what you earn in a month.
 Here’s how the result should end up: